Shackles (Praise You)

-"Shackles (Praise You)" is the debut single by American gospel singer-songwriter duo Mary Mary, released on February 29, 2000, in the United States.
-It is considered the group's signature song.
+"Shackles (Praise You)" is a song by American gospel singer-songwriter duo Mary Mary from their first album, Thankful.
+Released February 29, 2000, as the duo's debut single, it is one of the best-selling gospel songs of all time.
 Stan North of GospelFlava.com deemed it one of the pioneer songs of urban gospel music.
-The song was originally released as a promotional single for their debut album, Thankful, in 1999.
-They both feature the same track listing but different album covers, the second using a picture of the duo.

-"Shackles" became a top-10 hit in several countries around the world, including Australia, Denmark, Iceland, New Zealand, Norway and the United Kingdom, and it charted well in other major music markets.
-Mary Mary later shot a music video for the song.
-A sample of this song was featured on Stormzy's song titled "Rainfall", which was a part of his 2019 album Heavy Is the Head.
+"Shackles" became a top-10 hit in several countries, including Australia, Denmark, Iceland, New Zealand, Norway, and the United Kingdom, and charted well in other major music markets.
+Mary Mary later produced a music video for the song.

 Critical reception

 Like many contemporary gospel songs, "Shackles" was not without its criticism; many cited the song as being too modern and not staying true to its gospel roots.
 Mary Mary responded by saying, "It's definitely contemporary.
 It's music that everybody in any style of music can relate to.
 It's universal, but the lyrics are undeniably Gospel."